quantify-os/quantify-core/docs/sequencer.rst

   sched.data['timing_constraints'][:6]

-Because turning the constraints into a timed experiment, would require iterating over all elements in the timing constraints list.
-This is identical to how the pycqed pulsar works.
-Compilation efficiency is not an issue for "small" experiments but will be something we encounter in the future.

 Visualization using a circuit diagram
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So far we have only defined timing constraints.
-Duration of pulses not known, but can create circuit diagram.
+So far we have only defined timing constraints but the duration of pulses is not known.

-For this purpose we do our first compilation step.
+For this purpose we do our first compilation step:

 .. jupyter-execute::